antonielgomes/dpMDNM/PDIM/README.md

 - The initial set of points is completely random, thus distinct final set of points is expected.
 It is reasonable to consider performing several runs and select the one with `higher` Mdist or Mangle.
 - Higher `s` means a higher energy.
 This explains why E is higher in a new cycle.
 Compare the energy values only `within a cycle`.

+### Contact
+Questions or suggestions should be addressed to antonielaugusto@gmail.com

+### Reference
+If you use PDIM or dpMD, please refer to the following publication:

 A [^1]